 Keep on reading if you’re keen to find out if the Charles Schwab platform is available to investors in Europe and the EU.
-We will cover everything Europeans need to know about the Charles Schwab stock brokerage and reveal some potential alternatives.
+We will cover everything Europeans need about the Charles Schwab stock brokerage and reveal potential alternatives.

 Is Charles Schwab available in Europe?

 Charles Schwab does offer an ‘international’ service that’s open to some applicants from Europe.
-The downside is that there’s some strict criteria to meet, and residents from some countries are not eligible, which may limit who this brokerage is suitable for.
+The downside is that there are some strict criteria to meet, and residents from some countries are not eligible, which may limit who this brokerage is suitable for.

 How to use Charles Schwab in Europe